bytepath/vuetoon/docs/guidecopy/introduction.md

 - **For Developers**
     - Bytepath has been designed to be used by web developers and makes the assumption that you have no experience with computer graphics.

-    - BytePath is built on top of Vue.js.
+    - BytePath is built on top of <a href="https://www.vuejs.org">Vue.js</a>.
 The same skills you've perfected to make awesome websites can now be used to create computer graphics.
 Anything you can do in vue, you can do here (slots, $emit, Mouse/Keyboard Events, props, mixins, etc)

     - Art assets are single file Vue.js components allowing you to store your art, code, and animations in a single reusable module.